murp9702/mealsForMiles/src/pages/pricing/index.md

         We provide you with custom recipes and the materials for you to assemble your meals.
       items:
-        - Custom recipes tailored to your dietary needs and preferences
         - Pick the packaging to fit your adventure needs
         - Ingredients are shipped to you with instructions on how to assemble
-        - Prices starting at $7.00 per meal.
+        - Prices starting at $7.00 per meal
         - Contact us for a personalized quote
       plan: Hiker Box
       price: 7.00+